Varenne: Overview

-His most prestigious victories include the Prix d'Amérique, Elitloppet, Gran Premio della Lotteria and Breeders Crown.
-He is the only horse to win the most important races in the same year (2001).
+His most prestigious victories included the Prix d'Amérique, Elitloppet, Gran Premio della Lotteria and Breeders Crown.
+He was the only horse to win the most important races in the same year (2001).

-Varenne won prestigious races around the world, beating champions including Moni Maker (3 times), Magician (1 time), Général du Pommeau (4 times), Fan Idole (5 times), Victory Tilly (4 times), Viking Kronos (1 time), Fool's Goal (1 time), Dream Vacation (2 times), Plesac (1 time).
+He won prestigious races around the world, beating champions including Moni Maker (3 times), Magician (1 time), Général du Pommeau (4 times), Fan Idole (5 times), Victory Tilly (4 times), Viking Kronos (1 time), Fool's Goal (1 time), Dream Vacation (2 times), Plesac (1 time).

 In 2010, Varenne was inducted into the Harness Racing Museum & Hall of Fame in New York, an honor typically restricted to American horses only.

 In May 2011, Kanal 75, the Swedish company that broadcasts harness racing on TV4 Sport in Sweden, asked 38 international media to name the best horse of all time.
 Varenne came out on top.

 Known in Italy as "Il Capitano" (the Captain), he was the only animal in history with a press office staff.
 Thousands of gadgets, T-shirts and hats were produced in his name.
 For a number of months, the Italian cities were covered with giant posters depicting Varenne, and millions of Italians followed his victories on live television.
-His vet called him an "intelligent horse with incredible patience.”
+His vet called him an "intelligent horse with incredible patience."

 Varenne also raised money for disabled children.
 The proceeds of his 2002 victory at the “Premio Mario Locatelli” went entirely to charity for the Carlo Gnocchi Italian center.
 These proceeds helped complete the project on "Cascina Linterno" in Milan that provided a range of services for people with disabilities, including an equestrian facility for the rehabilitation of people with physical and mental disabilities, through horse therapy.